10 Funny Books To Read With Kids that YOU’ll Love, Too

 Be Quiet!
 By Ryan T. Higgins

 If you’ve ever told a child that they must be quiet, then you know that it is one of the surest ways to give them the giggles.
 Rupert is a mouse who wants nothing more than to star in an artistic wordless picture book.
 His friends, however, have other ideas.
-Between Rupert’s growing frustration and his friends’ interruptions, you will find yourself laughing (and none too quietly) to this engaging story in our list of funny books to read with kids.
+Between Rupert’s growing frustration and his friends’ interruptions, you will find yourself laughing (and none too quietly) at this engaging story in our list of funny books to read with kids.

 The Day The Crayons Came Home by Drew Daywalt and Oliver Jeffers

 This is the equally funny and charming sequel to the very entertaining, ‘The Day The Crayons Quit’.
-As you might expect, each crayon has their own sad tale to tell.
+As you might expect, each crayon has its own sad tale to tell.
 In this book, Duncan must rescue them from the misfortunes each crayon has had to endure, like getting stuck in the sofa.
 It is their reunion, back in their box at home, that will keep you reading till the very end.

 I’m Bored by Michael Ian Black